infrabricks/powerstrip-demo/README.md

 ### weave links

-You are now at IP business links with ENV Parameter docker-compose has no `--add-host parameter`
+Current docker-compose has no `--add-host parameter` and you must setup with fix IP-Address inside your env config.

 ```
 api: